Boronia Heights - Park Ridge

 Boronia Heights - Park Ridge was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Boronia Heights-Park Ridge has a higher cultural diversity than most local areas, with 24.0% of its population speaking languages other than English at home and 33.2% born overseas.
-Christianity is the predominant religion in Boronia Heights-Park Ridge, comprising 44.0% of the population.
-Notably, the category 'Other' comprises 5.4% of the population, compared to just 1.3% across Greater Brisbane.
+Boronia Heights - Park Ridge is more culturally diverse than the vast majority of local markets, with 24.0% of its population speaking a language other than English at home and 33.2% born overseas.
+The main religion in Boronia Heights - Park Ridge is Christianity, which makes up 44.0% of people.
+However, the most apparent overrepresentation is in Other, which comprises 5.4% of the population, compared to 1.3% across Greater Brisbane.

 Frequently Asked Questions - Diversity